Diverse Mini-Batch Selection in Reinforcement Learning for Efficient Chemical Exploration in de novo Drug Design: Diverse Mini-Batch Selection For RL

 Over $G$ training/generative steps, using the agent's current policy $\pi_\theta$, a batch $\mathcal{B}$ of $B$ trajectories is sampled in parallel over copies of the same environment.
 Each trajectory has a maximum horizon of $T$ steps, where the true length of each trajectory can depend on some stopping criteria or when the terminal state is reached.
 If $B$ is chosen such that $B \gg k$ and the agent's policy is stochastic, this set will contain primarily unique items.
-Here, the RL agent can in each copy of the environment focus on maximizing the expected return of each trajectory with respect to the reward function, i.e., maximizing the return generated by the agent's policy $ \mathbb{E}_{\tau\sim \pi_\theta} [R(\tau)],$ where $\tau$ is a state-action trajectory $S_0,A_0,S_1\dots,S_{T-1},A_{T-1},S_T$, $R(\tau)$ is the return of following $\tau$ and $\mathbb{E}_{\pi_\theta}[\cdot]$ denotes the expected value of a random variable given that the agent follows policy $\pi_\theta$.
-This generates $\mathcal{B}$ under the belief that the agent tries to maximize each return, without explicitly considering the diversity among individual trajectories.
-This can be particularly important when the agent has to regard safety concerns, is sensitive to noise, or many trajectories are not practically viable.
-For instance, a SMILES string is not necessarily chemically feasible and small changes can easily break its validity.
-Therefore, it is important that the agent primarily focus on generating chemically valid SMILES strings of high quality.
-However, exploration can still be incorporated as a part of the reward, e.g., via intrinsic motivation \cite{burda2018exploration,NIPS2017_3a20f62a}.
+We let the RL agent in each copy of the environment focus on maximizing the expected return of each trajectory with respect to the reward function, i.e., maximizing the return generated by the agent's policy